نوع مقاله : مروری

 نویسندگان [English]

-Soil is a vital natural resource with a multitude of functions, the degradation of which has significant adverse effects on society.
-In light of the pivotal role of soil erosion in soil destruction and the necessity to address its consequences in accordance with Article 15 of the Soil Protection Law, this research aims to examine the prevailing methodologies, their inherent limitations and advantages, and ultimately, to propose solutions for the economic assessment of damages.
-The diversity and extent of soil erosion damage present a significant challenge to its assessment and quantification.
-The necessity for a specialized evaluation framework and data set for each distinct type of damage is a key factor.
-The majority of conventional methods for quantifying erosion damage are cost-oriented, with the most prominent approaches being replacement cost, avoidance cost, and opportunity cost.
-It is important to note that no single method is a perfect solution.
-Each method is designed for a specific type of erosion or damage.
-Furthermore, the combined use of existing methods may also lead to overestimation.
-Given these considerations, it is not feasible to provide a universal framework that can be used for all types of erosion under all conditions.
-A review of the sources revealed that soil erosion damage assessment studies typically comprise three main parts: 1) measuring the amount of soil erosion, 2) identifying the types of erosion damage in each study area, and 3) pricing the damage.
-Each of these presents significant challenges.
-Consequently, it is essential to adopt the most effective and efficient approaches in each section, tailored to the specific goals and conditions at hand.
-Ultimately, the avoided cost method is the optimal solution as it encompasses all damages, its pricing is straightforward, and it can be applied to all forms of erosion.
-It is therefore recommended.
+Soil is a vital natural resource with a multitude of functions, whose degradation leaves significant adverse effects on the beneficiary community.
+Given the pivotal role soil erosion plays in soil destruction and the mandatory measures prescribed by Article 15 of the Soil Protection Law to address these adverse consequences, the current study was performed to explore the prevailing methodologies along with their inherent limitations and advantages.
+The goal was to identify and propose solutions for economic assessment of damages ensuing from soil degradation.
+The types and extent of soil erosion damage pose significant challenges to practitioners and scientists in their efforts to assess and quantify soil degradation.
+It is, therefore, essential to develop a specialized evaluation framework and datasets for each type of damage.
+The majority of conventional methods used for quantifying erosion damage are cost-oriented, with the most prominent ones being characterized by replacement cost, avoidance cost, and opportunity cost.
+It is important to note that no single method is perfect as each is designed for a specific type of erosion or damage.
+Furthermore, it is likely that application of combined methods might lead to overestimation.
+Given these considerations, it is not feasible to provide a universal framework as a cure-all that can be used for all types of erosion under all conditions.
+Our literature review revealed that soil erosion damage assessment studies typically comprise three main parts: 1) measuring the amount of soil erosion, 2) identifying the types of erosion damage in each study area, and 3) pricing the damage, each entailing significant challenges.
+Consequently, it is essential to adopt the most effective and efficient approach tailored to the specific goals and conditions at hand.
+Based on the results obtained, the avoided cost method was identified as an optimal solution that might be recommended on practical grounds as it encompasses all damage types, its pricing is straightforward, and is applicable to all forms of erosion.

 کلیدواژهها [English]